byoms/playment-sre-interview/DOCUMENTATION.md

 Messages are stored in a table named "Messages".
 If a table with that name does not exist already it will be created.
 Some other static configurations such as queue name, aws endpoint and region are currently hard-coded just to keep usage in the context of the assignment simple.
 In it's current form it can be easily extended to be separated out to work with a config file or any desired external source if needed.

+### A note on the database ###

+DynamoDB (running as a container) is employed as per suggested preferences.
+Although standalone docker image of it was available, for simplicity **localstack itself was used** to serve the purpose.
+It has been explicitly specified in the **same** `docker-compose.yml`.

+---

 ## Requirements ##